That dollar amount results from a 418.5% advance from $2.51 billion earned 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Armenia has highly positive net exports in the international trade of ores or concentrates notably those for copper, zinc, molybdenum and precious metals.
+Armenia has highly positive net exports in the international trade of ores and concentrates made of copper, molybdenum or precious metal.
 In turn, these cashflows indicate Armenia’s strong competitive advantages under the ores, slag and ash product category.

 Below are exports from Armenia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Armenia’s goods trail Armenian importer spending on foreign products.

-Armenia has highly negative net exports and therefore deep international trade deficits notably for petroleum gases and refined petroleum oils under the mineral fuels including oil category.
+Historically, Armenia endures highly negative net exports and therefore deep international trade deficits for cars and trucks under the vehicles product category.

 Armenian Export Companies